 The recently opened Hotel Zen Tokyo has taken the popular capsule-style accommodation that originates from Japan and took it to a new level.
-Located in Nihonbashi Ningyocho or "Doll town" as the locals call it, it's one of the most traditional parts of Tokyo and it's got great connection with the rest of the city.
+Located in Nihonbashi Ningyocho or "Doll town" as the locals call it, it's one of the most traditional parts of Tokyo and it's got a great connection with the rest of the city.
 Just a minute walk to the Ningyocho metro station and 15-minute to the Tokyo station.

 The 7-story building has 78 rooms, and there are five types of them: Aoi - Standard Pod, Fuji - Superior Pod, Sakura - Superior Pod with Tatami, Tsubaki - Deluxe Pod and Ran Deluxe Pod which has a window too.
 You can find unique Japanese paintings on the wall, crafted by local artists.
 The minimalist interior design extends to the basement bar where free breakfast is served in the morning and it turns into a bar lounge during the evening.
-Sake, local wines and craft beer are on offer in the made-in-Japan menu.
+Sake, local wines, and craft beer are on offer in the made-in-Japan menu.

-Hotel Zen is the combination of Japanese capsule-style accommodation and high standards of luxury hotels, minimalist design and great location.
-The variety of rooms and the gender based floors (gender-neutral, female-only or male-only) means you will definitely find the right one to stay in.
+Hotel Zen is the combination of Japanese capsule-style accommodation and high standards of luxury hotels, minimalist design, and great location.
+The variety of rooms and the gender-based floors (gender-neutral, female-only, or male-only) means you will definitely find the right one to stay in.